kubernetes/enhancements/keps/sig-cli/kubectl-commands-in-headers.md

 ### Non-Goals

-NA
+### Anti-Goals

+*We explicitly don't want the following*

+- Make decisions of any sort in the apiserver based on these headers.
+  - This information is intended to be used by humans-only, specifically **for debugging and telemetry**.

 ## Proposal

 Include in requests made from kubectl to the apiserver:

 - the kubectl subcommand
-- which flags were specified (but not the values)
+- which flags were specified as well as whitelisted enum values for flags (never arbitrary values)
-- enum values for stdin and stdout
 - a generated session id
+- never include the flag values directly, only use a predefined enumeration
+- never include arguments to the commands

 ### Kubectl-Command Header

 The `Kubectl-Command` Header contains the kubectl sub command.
-It contains the path to the subcommand (e.g. `kubectl apply`) to disambiguate sub commands that might have the same name and different paths.
+It contains the path to the subcommand (e.g. `create secret tls`) to disambiguate sub commands that might have the same name and different paths.

 Examples:

-- `Kubectl-Command: kubectl apply`
+- `Kubectl-Command: apply`
-- `Kubectl-Command: kubectl create secret tls`
+- `Kubectl-Command: create secret tls`
-- `Kubectl-Command: kubectl delete`
+- `Kubectl-Command: delete`
-- `Kubectl-Command: kubectl get`
+- `Kubectl-Command: get`

 ### Kubectl-Flags Header

 The `Kubectl-Flags` Header contains a list of the kubectl flags that were provided to the sub command.
-It does *not* contain the flag values, only the names of the flags.
+It does *not* contain the raw flag values, but may contain enumerations for whitelisted flag values.  (e.g. for `-f` it may contain whether a local file, stdin, or remote file was provided).
 It does not normalize into short or long form.
 If a flag is provided multiple times it will appear multiple times in the list.
 Flags are sorted alpha-numerically and separated by a ','.

 Examples:

-- `Kubectl-Flags: --filename,--recursive`
+- `Kubectl-Flags: --filename=local,--recursive,--context`
-- `Kubectl-Flags: -f,-f,-f,-R`
+- `Kubectl-Flags: -f=local,-f=local,-f=remote,-R`
-- `Kubectl-Flags: --dry-run,-o`
+- `Kubectl-Flags: -f=stdin`

-### Kubectl-Input Header

-The `Kubectl-Input` Header contains the types of input used.
-Because the flag values are not provided, this can be used to determine if the command input was from STDIN, Local Files or Remote Files.
-Format is a list of the types of input provided.

-Examples:

-- `Kubectl-Input: stdin`
-- `Kubectl-Input: file`
-- `Kubectl-Input: http`
-- `Kubectl-Input: file,stdin`
-- `Kubectl-Input: file,file,http`

-### Kubectl-Output Header

-The `Kubectl-Output` Header contains the type of output used.
-Because the flag values are not provided, this can be used to determine if the output is yaml,json,go-template,wide.
-Note: it does *not* contain non-enumeration values, such as the custom-columns values for for custom-columns output.

-Examples:

-- `Kubectl-Output: yaml`
-- `Kubectl-Output: json`
-- `Kubectl-Output: wide`
-- `Kubectl-Output: default`
-- `Kubectl-Output: jsonpath`
-- `Kubectl-Output: custom-columns`
-- `Kubectl-Output: custom-columns-file`
+- `Kubectl-Flags: --dry-run,-o=custom-columns`

+#### Enumerated Flag Values

+- `-f`, `--filename`: `local`, `remote`, `stdin`
+- `-o`, `--output`: `json`,`yaml`,`wide`,`name`,`custom-columns`,`custom-columns-file`,`go-template`,`go-template-file`,`jsonpath`,`jsonpath-file`
+- `--type` (for patch subcommand): `json`, `merge`, `strategic`

 ### Kubectl-Session Header

-The `Kubectl-Session` Header contains a Session ID that can be used to identify that multiple requests were made from the same kubectl command invocation.
+The `Kubectl-Session` Header contains a Session ID that can be used to identify that multiple requests which were made from the same kubectl command invocation.
 The Session Header is generated once for each kubectl process.

 - `Kubectl-Session: 67b540bf-d219-4868-abd8-b08c77fefeca`